 - This product contains all-natural ingredients and flavors, and no artificial colors or preservatives.

-- Green tea, white tea, eleuthero, natural lemon and honey flavors with other natural flavors (contains soy lecithin), licorice, lemon verbena, roasted chicory, ginger, orange blossoms, honey and Asian ginseng.
+- Green tea, white tea, eleuthero, natural lemon and honey flavors with other natural flavors (soy lecithin), licorice, lemon verbena, roasted chicory, ginger, ascorbic acid (Vitamin C), orange blossoms, honey and Asian ginseng.

 - Caffeine Status: